Ina Golub

-Ina Golub, born Ina Joan Rudman (October 28, 1938 in Newark, New Jersey; died October 20, 2015 in New Jersey) was a fiber artist who specialized in Judaica.
+Ina Golub, born Ina Joan Rudman (October 28, 1938, in Newark, New Jersey; died October 20, 2015, in New Jersey) was a fiber artist who specialized in Judaica.

 Life

 Golub, the daughter of Frieda and Irving Rudman, grew up in Irvington and Newark, New Jersey, and graduated from Newark's Weequahic High School.
-She earned a bachelor's degree in art education from Montclair State University in 1960 and a master's degree in fine arts with a major in fiber arts and a minor in metal from Indiana University in 1965.
+She earned a bachelor's degree in art education from Montclair State University in 1960 and a master's degree in fine arts with a major in fiber arts and a minor in metal from Indiana University Bloomington in 1965.
 From 1960 to 1963, she taught at Kawameeh Junior High School in Union, New Jersey, where she met her husband Herbert Golub (1932-June 22, 2010), who was a music teacher at the school.
 They married in 1962.
 Herbert Golub was later a music professor at Kean College.

 A resident of Mountainside, New Jersey, Golub died on October 20, 2015.